antublue/test-engine/README.md

 ## Command Line (standalone) Usage

-The Test Engine jar has the ability to run as a standalone executable, provided all dependencies are on the classpath
+The Test Engine has the ability to run as a standalone executable, provided all dependencies are on the classpath

 Example: